 Date Functions

-Date functions include:
+Date functions in QLingo include:

 GetDay function